freepk/redblack/README.md

 ##Properties:
   - Non-recursive
   - Without parent pointers
-  - Without symmetric code duplicates, eg there are no leftRotate and rightRotate, just sigle rotate method with direction as parameter.
+  - Without symmetric code duplicates, eg there are no leftRotate and rightRotate, just single rotate method with direction as parameter.

 ##TODO:
   - Delete method